AdamSchwartz1/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis

 ## Overview
 The purpose of this analysis was to analyze credit risk records and use various supervised machine learning techniques to find a model that would best fit this data.
-Credit risk is an inherently unbalanced classification problem because there are a lot more good loans over risky loans.
+Credit risk is an inherently unbalanced classification problem because there are a lot more good loans than risky loans.
 I will use a number of resampling methods to try and best fit this data.

-Applications used: Python, pandas, imbalanced-learn, scikit-learn, jupyter notebook, and github
+Applications used: Python, pandas, imbalanced-learn, scikit-learn, jupyter notebook, VSCode, and github

 ## Results
-In this analysis, we did 6 different tests - 4 resampling methods and 2 ensemble methods.
+In this analysis, I did 6 different tests - 4 resampling methods and 2 ensemble methods.
 The resampling methods were Random Oversampling, SMOTE oversampling, Cluster Centroids for undersampling, and SMOTEENN for combination sampling.
 The ensemble methods were Balanced Random Forest Classifier and Easy Ensemble Classifier.

 I generated an accuracy score, confusion matrix, and classification report for all of these tests to compare with each other.
 I will look at the accuracy score, recall, and precision for high risk items because that's what's being resampled and analyzed for model comparisson.